dapr/docs/daprdocs/content/en/reference/api/pubsub_api.md

 ### Headers

 The `Content-Type` header tells Dapr which content type your data adheres to when constructing a Cloud Event envelope.
-The value of the `Content-Type` header will populate the `datacontenttype` field in the Cloud Event.
+The value of the `Content-Type` header populates the `datacontenttype` field in the Cloud Event.
-Unless specified, Dapr will assume `text/plain`.
+Unless specified, Dapr assumes `text/plain`.
 If your content type is JSON, use a `Content-Type` header with the value of `application/json`.

 #### Metadata